albertodev01/fraction/example/README.md

 ## Working with mixed fractions

 A mixed fraction is made up of a whole part and a proper fraction (a fraction in which numerator <= denominator).
-It's easy to build a `MixedFraction` object:
+Building a `MixedFraction` object is very easy:

 ```dart
 final f1 = MixedFraction(3, 4, 7);